Proj221/DemoVer2_Huawei/README.md

 ## Ep24_bug fix for switching back with new UI
 + when switching back from 1st to 3rd, destroy the UI panel
 + to be solved: make the timeline a var and set this var in game state instead of chara

+## Ep25_3D widget is too difficult to tune
++ if 3D widget will reuse again, please set the branch from here!!!